What will it take to secure Premiership survival?

 A lack of striking options has been a problem for McInnes, who lost both Kyle Lafferty and Oli Shaw in the January transfer window.

-Kyle Vassell's red card at Easter Road on Saturday, which has since been appealed, also adds to McInnes' headache.
+Kyle Vassell's red card at Easter Road on Saturday, which has since been appealed against, also adds to McInnes' headache.
 However, the other end of the pitch is arguably a bigger issue.

 The Ayrshire side have conceded the second most goals (46) in the division despite having a better xGA (34.8) than five other Premiership clubs.